harmonicalchemy/modular-emacs/README.md

 ## Ready Set Go!
 Start Up Modular Emacs:

-**_Start up GNU Emacs v26.1 from the menu or command line and hold your breath!_**
+**_Start up GNU Emacs from the menu or command line and hold your breath!_**

-> **Note:** If you are on **Mac OS** you will have to start Emacs from the shell `bash` or `zsh` etc.  This is a workaround to get important environment variables into Emacs on Mac OS...
-Unfortunately I have not found a better solution to this problem yet... but you can dedicate a small terminal window for this purpose and then minimize the terminal window while you are working in Emacs.
-With that workaround everything will work on Mac OS the same as it does on Linux, etc.
+> **Note:** You no longer have to start Modular Emacs on Mac OS from the command line, and you probably never had to do that anyway...
+I got it working on my Mac now...
+There were multiple issues...
+My problem started when Homebrew changed a bunch of things and did not bother to tell me..
+Not knowing any better, I had three different versions of Emacs installed on Mac OS at one point.
+I finally got all that sorted out.
+Nothing in Modular Emacs caused any of my previous problems running Emacs on Mac OS!
+So this was never really an inssue with Modular Emacs in the first place! :trollface:

 After a lot of super computing lisp number crunching flashing away in your mini buffer _(wait wait wait... the first time can take up to a minute!
 After that no more than 7 or 8 seconds at most...)_ Then **Bam!** You should now see your new emacs pop up with the **Welcome to Harmonic Alchemy Modular Emacs!** scratch buffer in a frame with a pre-determined row/column initial size!